 Steelwork, lintels and timber member’s calculations and drawings

-We also work with a team of Engineers who special in on-site inspections of the builders work, health and safety, project management and signing off on Opinions on Compliances.
+We also offer on-site inspections of the builders work, health and safety, project management and signing off on Opinions on Compliances.
 Their services include:

 Site inspections in accordance with the building control regulations